Azure-Samples/qdrant-azure/Azure-Container-Instances/README.md

 ###### Azure CLI

-Deploy the Azure Container Instance with a new storage account volume created using the ARM template `qdrant-deploy-aci-linkedstorage-params.json` located in the [`ARM-templates`](./ARM-templates) directory.
+Deploy the Azure Container Instance with a new storage account volume created using the Bicep template `main.bicep` located this directory directory.

 To deploy using the Azure CLI, open the command line and run the following command: